The nursing program of Joliet Junior College has a rich history, with the first nursing class of 11 having graduated in 1971.

 JJC’s first-time pass rate in 2017 for the NCLEX-RN was 95 percent.
 That’s well above national and state averages of 87 and 86 percent, respectively.
 JJC had the second-most graduates in the state from an associate degree program.

 As for the NCLEX-PN, JJC’s first-time pass rate in 2017 was 98 percent.
 By comparison, the national rate was 84 percent and state rate 86 percent.

 The Associate Degree Nursing program is designed for persons who wish to become registered nurses (R.N.).
-The program combines classroom experience on the Joliet Junior College campus with clinical experience in community health facilities.
+The program combines classroom experience on Main Campus with clinical experience in community health facilities.

 The Certificate of Achievement program is designed for persons who wish to become Practical Nurses (P.N.).
-The program combines classroom experience on the Joliet Junior College campus with clinical experience in community health facilities.
+The program combines classroom experience on Main Campus with clinical experience in community health facilities.

-This course is designed to assist the non-collegiate Licensed Practical Nurse in the role changes necessary for transition to the ADN (RN preparation) curriculum at JJC.
+This program is designed to assist the non-collegiate Licensed Practical Nurse in the role changes necessary for transition to the ADN (RN preparation) curriculum at JJC.

 The Certified Nurse Assistant Training course (NA 101) prepares students to administer patient care as a member of a nursing team in hospitals, nursing homes, home health agencies, and other extended care facilities.

 Learn more about our Nursing program by attending one of our sessions.
 Registration is not required.